🛎️ High demand! Book your tuktuk now 🛺

 Rain

 Driving a tuk tuk in the rain can be a little sketchy, especially if it’s coming down hard.
-If you’re not in a rush I would recommend pulling up and waiting for the worst of the rain to pass just to be safe.
-The tuk tuk does have rain covers you can put up over the doors/windows so if you do want to drive in the rain you won’t get wet.
+I would recommend pulling over if you’re not in a rush.
+Wait for the worst of the rain to pass just to be safe.
+The tuk tuk does have rain covers you can put up over the doors and windows.
+So, if you do want to drive in the rain, you won’t get wet.

 Luggage

-Obviously you’ll have some sort of luggage with you for your journey, but it’s good to be wary of the size of it to make sure it’ll fit in the tuk tuk.
-The luggage storage is located behind the backseats and it definitely was a squeeze for three of us to fit our luggage.
-We had one bigger backpack and two carry on sized backpacks, and we managed to just squeeze them all into the storage area.
-I would recommend not bringing a big suitcase, but rather a backpack or duffel that has more flexibility to be squeezed into the luggage space.
-There’s also a storage compartment under the drivers seat which you can lock your valuables in.
+You’ll have some luggage with you for your journey.
+It’s good to be wary of its size to make sure it fits.
+You’ll find the luggage storage behind the backseats.
+It was definitely a squeeze for three of us.
+We had one bigger backpack and two carry-on-sized backpacks.
+We managed to just squeeze them all into the storage area.
+I would recommend bringing a backpack or duffel instead of a big suitcase.
+They have more flexibility to be squeezed into the luggage space.
+There’s also a storage compartment under the driver’s seat where you can lock your valuables.

 Parking

 Parking in Sri Lanka is fairly casual.
-Obviously if you’re at a major tourist attraction they’ll have official parking (which you’ll sometimes have to pay for), but otherwise you really can just park anywhere on the side of the street as long as you’re not in the way of a driveway or anything.
-If you’re worried about your stuff in the tuk tuk, I would recommend locking all your valuables in the compartment under the seat and closing the rain covers.
-If you’re parked somewhere with shops around you can always just purchase a bottle of water from the closest vendor and ask them to watch your tuk tuk, and from our experience they were more than happy to.
+Major tourist attractions have official parking, which you sometimes have to pay for.
+Otherwise, you can just park anywhere on the side of the street.
+Just make sure you’re not blocking a driveway.
+If you’re worried about your things, lock your valuables in the under-seat compartment.
+Then, close the rain covers.
+If you’re parked near shops, you can buy a bottle of water from the closest vendor and ask them to watch your tuk tuk.
+In our experience, they were more than happy to help.

 Driving at night

-The headlights on the tuk tuk aren’t super good so I would also recommend avoiding driving at night if possible.
-If you’re just going down the road to a restaurant or something it’s fine but I would avoid long stints in the dark.
+The headlights on the tuk tuk aren’t very good.
+For this reason, I would also recommend avoiding driving at night if possible.
+It’s fine if you’re just going down the road to a restaurant.
+However, I would avoid long stints in the dark.

 Extending your trip

-As I mentioned previously, we had only initially booked the tuk tuk for 6 days but after a couple of days we decided we wanted it for our whole two weeks in Sri Lanka.
-Extending the tuk tuk hire was super easy, all we had to do was send tuktukrentals.com a message on Whatsapp with our new dates and where we wanted to drop it off it off at the end, they sent through the invoice for the extra payment and it was all confirmed.
+As I mentioned, we had only booked the tuk tuk for 6 days at first.
+After a couple of days, we decided we wanted it for our whole two weeks.
+Extending the hire was super easy.
+We just had to send tuktukrentals.com a message on WhatsApp.
+We told them our new dates and our new drop-off location.
+They sent through the invoice for the extra payment, and they confirmed everything.

 Insurance

-The tuk tuk rental comes with all-inclusive insurance, that covers your rented tuk tuk, any other vehicles in case of an accident, and any personal injuries to anyone involved in the accident.
-We also got extra insurance on top of our regular travel insurance in case we had to be transported home as a result of an accident in the tuk tuk.
-Tuktukrentals.com recommend Safetywing insurance as they told us it covered tuk tuks.
-Insurance for tuk tuks seems to be a bit of a gray area because it’s not a car, a motorbike or quad (which is what is what you can normally get insurance for) so we just went with what tuktukrentals.com recommended, and it didn’t cost us much at all.
+The tuk tuk rental comes with all-inclusive insurance.
+This covers your rented tuk tuk, any other vehicles in an accident, and any personal injuries to anyone involved.
+We also bought extra insurance on top of our regular travel insurance.
+This was in case we needed transport home as a result of an accident.
+Tuktukrentals.com recommended Safetywing insurance because it covered tuk tuks.
+Insurance for tuk tuks seems to be a bit of a gray area.
+It’s not a car, a motorbike, or a quad, which is what you can normally get insurance for.
+So, we just went with the company’s recommendation, and it didn’t cost us much at all.

 Music

-If you want to play music in the tuk tuk you can rent a speaker from the company, but otherwise bring your own.
+You can rent a speaker from the company if you want to play music.
+Otherwise, bring your own.
 It really adds to the vibes of the journey.
-Also bring a carabiner to hang the speaker up in the tuk tuk.
+Also, bring a carabiner to hang the speaker up in the tuk tuk.

 The backseats

-This is just a warning that if you’re a passenger in the back seat the seats are not very comfortable.
-But once again you get used to it.
-It’s part of the adventure!
+This is just a warning for any passengers.
+The back seats are not very comfortable.
+But once again, you get used to it.
+It’s all part of the adventure!

-Overall I would HIGHLY recommend renting a tuk tuk and driving it around Sri Lanka.
-It was a once-in-a-lifetime adventure and I will remember it for the rest of my life.
-We had such a blast and I can’t believe I ever considered not doing it.
+Overall, I would HIGHLY recommend renting and driving a tuk tuk around Sri Lanka.
+It was a once-in-a-lifetime adventure.
+I will remember it for the rest of my life.
+We had such a blast, and I can’t believe I ever considered not doing it.

 You can find out more and book your trip now on their website.